 Let’s cut the crap right now.

-The true purpose of goal setting
+The true purpose of setting goals

 It’s not about your goals and objectives, it’s about the work you do in their honor.
 I had a goal to win a Grammy in my twenties, and when I turned thirty, it was like I couldn’t breathe I was so disappointed in myself.
 One of my problems was that I didn’t have interim goals.
 For me, it was Grammy or nothing.
 With no smaller goals purposefully set, I couldn’t acknowledge myself for all that I had achieved in my music career in my twenties.
 All I saw was that one big failure.
 What I now know is that I was not a failure.
 I was the opposite.
 I was in action, living the life of someone whose goal is to win a Grammy.